H-theorem: Classical mechanical

-We let q_{i} and p_{i} be our generalized coordinates for a set of $r$ particles.
+We let q_{i} and p_{i} be our generalized canonical coordinates for a set of $r$ particles.
 Then we consider a function $f$ that returns the probability density of particles, over the states in phase space.
 Note how this can be multiplied by a small region in phase space, denoted by $\delta q_1 ... \delta p_r$, to yield the (average) expected number of particles in that region.

 Tolman offers the following equations for the definition of the quantity H in Boltzmann's original H theorem.

 Here we sum over the regions into which phase space is divided, indexed by $i$.
 And in the limit for an infinitesimal phase space volume $\delta q_i \rightarrow 0, \delta p_i \rightarrow 0 \; \forall \, i$, we can write the sum as an integral.

 H can also be written in terms of the number of molecules present in each of the cells.

 An additional way to calculate the quantity H is:

 where P is the probability of finding a system chosen at random from the specified microcanonical ensemble.
 It can finally be written as:

 where G is the number of classical states.

 The quantity H can also be defined as the integral over velocity space :